-Applicants expecting to receive discounts from small-scale technology certificates (STCs) and energy savings certificates (ESCs) should include the discounted prices in their application and provide information on the use of these schemes in their project implementation plan.
+Applicants expecting to receive discounts from STCs and ESCs should include the discounted prices in their application and provide information on the use of these schemes in their project implementation plan.
 Applicants that can demonstrate the inclusion of STC and ESC discounts in their projects may be scored more favourably for this merit criterion.